searls/jasmine-stealth/README.md

 });
 ```

-jasmine-stealth adds a couple of my favorite custom matchers from other test double libraries: jasmine.argThat() and jasmine.captor()
+jasmine-stealth adds a couple of my favorite custom matchers from other test double libraries: `jasmine.argThat()` and `jasmine.captor()`

 ## argThat matcher

 What if we wanted to specify more than just the type of the argument, but we didn't want (or weren't able) to specify the argument's exact value?
-That's why jasmine-stealth includes a new matcher: `argThat`.
+That's why jasmine-stealth includes a new matcher: `jasmine.argThat()`.

 Say that we wanted the panda's name was shorter than 5 characters?
 Well, now we can: